 The exam tests comprehension of physical assessment, primary care, gynecology, obstetrics, pharmacology and professional issues.
 A copy of your diploma and your official transcript documenting completion of a women’s health nurse practitioner program are required.

 Apply for WHNP Certification in Your State of Practice

 Typically certification and/or registration as a women’s health nurse practitioner could resemble or be a recognition as a nurse practitioner in your state with women’s health as a specialty area.
 Be sure to check your state’s nursing requirements.

-Women’s Health Nurse Practitioner Role
+Women’s Health Nurse Practitioner Role and Responsibilities

 The WHNP has a specialization in obstetrics and gynecology but also engages in well-woman care, health education, prenatal care and contraceptive counseling as well as providing care for episodic or chronic illnesses, eating disorders and sexually transmitted diseases.

 Some women’s health nurse practitioners are heavily involved with diagnosis and treatment, while others function as advisers to women who want to plan a healthy pregnancy, offering advice from pre-conception through the postpartum period.
-In short, the WHNP is not defined by any single role and may provide essential health care to women throughout the life span.
+In short, the WHNP is not defined by any single role and may provide essential health care to women throughout the lifespan.